gromnitsky/gerald-of-wales__the-conquest-of-ireland/web/main.md

 band.
 But the English abused their good fortune by evil and detestable counsels and inhuman cruelty; for having gained the victory, they kept seventy of the principal townsmen prisoners in the camp, for whose ransom they might have obtained the city itself or an immense sum of money.
-Hervey de Montmaurice, who with three men-at arms had joined them on their first landing, and Raymond, took opposite sides of the question during the deliberations.
+Hervey de Montmaurice, who with three men-at-arms had joined them on their first landing, and Raymond, took opposite sides of the question during the deliberations.

 ## Chapter XIV: Raymond's speech